 If the recession lasts a long time, deflationary pressures will increase.
 Although interest rates are meager, companies are reluctant to increase production or invest in capital goods.

+The new investment will only increase the market’s supply and deepen the price fall.
 Companies face a severe drop in demand for goods and services.
 Thus, increasing production (which in turn encourages economic growth) is an unreasonable option.

 Deflation makes company revenues fall.
 The company faces downward pressure on selling prices.
 So, even if sales volume is constant, revenue will still fall.

 For such reasons, further monetary policy easing is less effective at stimulating economic growth.
+Deflation increases the real value of debt (debt deflation), which hurts borrowers and increases their risk of default.

 Banks are trying to limit new loans and write off existing ones.
 So, during the liquidity trap, investment falls not only due to a decrease in funds’ demand by the corporation.
 But, it is also due to the supply problems.
 Banks are more careful in extending credit.

-Impacts of the liquidity trap
+Consequences of a liquidity trap

 Because traditional monetary policy is ineffective, the government will adopt unconventional policies.
 There are several possible options.

 The third is providing guidance for low-interest-rate policies going forward (forward guidance).
 In this case, the central bank is committed to maintaining low-interest rates in the future and will continue to be maintained.
-The promise of sustained low-interest rates makes businesses more confident about making new investments that stimulate consumption.
+The promise of sustained low interest rates makes businesses more confident about making new investments that stimulate consumption.

-When the liquidity trap unfolded, Keynesians argued that the government should take a more role.
+The fourth is to reduce the yield on government bonds and adopt expansionary fiscal policies.
+When the liquidity trap unfolded, Keynesians argued that the government should take a more active role.
 To stimulate the economy, the government should raise its spending, especially capital spending.

 An increase in government spending, such as spending on infrastructure, stimulates aggregate demand.
 That creates more jobs and income, allowing households to spend more money on goods and services.
 In the end, it will create a multiplier effect in the economy.